 Due to health, parasite and disease transmission concerns we never reuse cloth or furry props between shoots.
 However, we do try to keep a small selection of Paper Hats available for private sessions at the studio.
 All Paper Hats are created by hand by our studio founder and lead pet photographer, J.B.
 Shepard.
 To learn more about our signature Paper Hats please review this post explaining Paper Hat session details.
-Please note that the minimum print commitment for Paper Hats shoots is double that of our standard private pet portrait sessions.

 You are welcome to bring props to your session or for a fee we can acquire or build custom props and sets for your shoot.

 Please call the studio at 443.604.0711 learn more about our prop, costume and set building expertise.